 When I returned to Nairobi after 20 years, I no longer recognized the city I once knew, and loved.
-So I began charting my experience of being lost riding around on matatus, looking for long-gone friends and old haunts.
+I charted my experience of being lost, riding around on matatus, looking for long-gone friends and old haunts.

-My Seismographic Drawings record the bumpy experience of being lost on various forms of public transportation.
+My Seismographic Drawings are the bumpy record of being lost on various forms of public transportation.

 For a while I was too lost and shy to get off the bus.
 I remember this drawing because it is the day, when armed with two photographs, I finally got off the matatu and began talking to people.
 I was on the phone with my long-lost friend Mekdes within 24 hours.